robertpp/OfficeDocs-SkypeForBusiness/Teams/cqd-intelligent-media-quality-classifiers.md

 - If the audio noise level is high, then the device classifier indicates that the microphone might be too far from the user for optimal experience.
 Check if the device is matching the use case – such as if the speakerphone used in the meeting room is suitable for the meeting room size.
 - If the audio signal level is very high, then the device classifier shows that the user is too close to the microphone and even if there isn't microphone overloading, then the user will be noticeably louder than other call participants.
 Check if the device has the latest drivers.

-## Maintenance of classification models

-The classifier models are monitored on the general population of Microsoft Teams users.
-If an anomaly is detected, then it's investigated and there's a high chance that the model is re-trained.
-This can cause temporal fluctuation of respective problem detection rates.
-Where these fluctuations would cause a significant change in detection rates, we'll post a message to inform Teams admins through the M365 Message Center.

 ## Related topics